What is breast cancer?

 Alcohol consumption

-For breast cancer, there is no safe level of alcohol consumption; even drinking small amounts of alcohol can increase your risk.
+For breast cancer, there is no safe level of alcohol consumption; even drinking small amounts of alcohol can increase your risk of developing breast cancer.
 Alcohol may damage the DNA of cells or allow other cancer-causing substances to more easily enter cells.
 There is also evidence suggesting that alcohol increases the level of estrogen in the blood, which can stimulate the growth of some tumours.

 -